 Owning a rental property can be a wonderful journey that earns you a decent income on the side.
 But it can also be a disaster.
 And with the uncertainty of 2020, more landlords are having poor experiences with their rental properties.
 The economy is strained, many tenants are having a hard time paying their rents and rent prices are falling in many areas.
-If you’re looking to sell a rental property in Las Vegas, now may be the right time.
+If you’re looking to sell my rental property in Las Vegas with tenants in it, now may be the right time.

 But what if you have tenants still living in the property?
 Can you still sell it?
 It’s possible.
 Here’s everything you need to know about selling your Las Vegas rental with tenants still living inside.

 What Type of Rental Agreement Do You Have?

 If you have a month-to-month lease, it won’t be a problem to sell the home while it’s occupied.
 You do have to give the tenants proper notice, which is typically 30 days before the time you want them to move out.

 However, if you have a fixed lease, things get a little more complicated.
 You can’t just terminate a lease because of a change in ownership.
 That said, you do have a few options:

 While this won’t give you an immediate solution, you can sell your home to a cash buyer once the lease expires.
 A cash sale usually goes through in about a week, so really all you have to do is ride out the time left on the lease.
 The best part is, you sell your home as-is, so there’s nothing you need to fix or clean after the tenants leave.

 Sell the property to your tenants.